leenxyz/stook/README.md

 ## Documentation

-The documentation site of stook is hosted at [stook.now.sh](https://stook.now.sh/).
+The documentation site of stook is hosted at [The documentation site of stook is hosted at [https://stook.now.sh](https://stook.now.sh/).

 ## License